ropable/caddy/README.md

 Required settings are as follows:

     DATABASE_URL=postgres://USER:PASSWORD@HOST:PORT/NAME
-    SECRET_KEY=ThisIsASecretKey
     AZURE_ACCOUNT_NAME=azureaccountname
     AZURE_ACCOUNT_KEY=azureaccountsecret
     AZURE_CONTAINER=containername

-## Usage
+## Running

+To run a local copy of the application:

-Run the frontend application with `python geocoder.py` (the default port is 8080, which can be overridden by defining a `PORT` environment variable.
+Run the frontend application with `python geocoder.py` (the default port is 8080, which can be overridden by defining a `PORT` environment variable).

-Run Django console commands manually:
+    python geocoder.py
+    # Serve via HyperCorn instead of Quart (edit hypercorn.toml if required):
+    hypercorn geocoder:app --config hypercorn.toml --reload

+Django management commands may also be run as normal:

     python manage.py shell_plus

-## Testing

-Uncomment the `TEST_DATABASE_URL` value to run unit tests:

-    python manage.py test --keepdb -v2

-Comment this again to use `runserver`.

 ## Background

-The **shack** application contains a single model, **Address**.
+The `shack` application contains a single model, `Address`.
 This model is used to store the relevant address fields of the cadastre dataset, plus each land parcel's centroid and spatial bounds.
-A utility script in **shack/utils.py** is used to query the cadastre WFS layer to mirror the data.
+A utility script in `shack/utils.py` is used to query the cadastre WFS layer to mirror the data.
 Address fields are rendering into a single document, stored in the _address_text_ field.